hustallenlee/ecgraph/README.md

 ## Run
 Because every node in mpi cluster would run the same execute file, so you shuold have the same path in every node.
-For example, if your graph data was put in a local path `/home/YOUR_USER_NAME/datasets` on `192.168.3.122`, then you should create the same path on the other machines, and you should put your machine file(mpi needs machine file) in every path on the machines.
+For example, if your graph data was put in a local path `/home/YOUR_USER_NAME/datasets` on `192.168.3.122`, then you should create the same path on the other machines, and you should put your machine file(MPI needs machine file) in every path on the machines.

+our system uses rank 0 in MPI as the master.

 `mpiexec -f machinefile ./bin/algorithm graph_data iterations`